audioburst-labs/AudioburstMobileLibrary/README.md

 ### Step 3.
 Request Audioburst content

-All the functions below are `suspending`, which means that you need to call them in some `CoroutineScope`.
-Additionally, they are returning the `Result` object which can be either `Data` or `Error`.
-Library offers few handy extension functions that will make it easy to work with this type.
-Check `Result` class to learn more about it.
+All the functions below are `suspending`, which means that you need to call them using a `CoroutineScope`.
+Additionally, they return the `Result` object which can be either `Data` or `Error`.
+The library offers a few handy extension functions that make it easier to work with this type.
+Check the [Result](https://github.com/audioburst-labs/AudioburstMobileLibrary/blob/master/src/commonMain/kotlin/com/audioburst/library/models/Result.kt) class to learn more about it.

 ## Get all available playlists
 ```kotlin